veev/DataArtFall2017/README.md

 (i) Everyone shows up to class on time.
 If you’re going to be late, let me know in advance.
 If you need to miss a class for a real reason, you must also let me know in advance.

 (ii) Everyone does the readings.
 For the most part, they’re short, fun, and useful.
-There will be 16 readings over the course of the semester.
-Each student will be responsible for leading class discussion on one reading.
+Students will be responsible for leading class discussion on readings on a rotating basis.

 (iii) All assignment work is due at the beginning of class.
 Everyone gets a free pass for one late assignment.
 After that, any assignments not ready for the start of class will be counted as incomplete.
 A completed blog post about each assignment is required.